OPTML-Group/OPTML-Group.github.io/posts/Sparse_unlearn_neurips23.md

 ## Abstract

-In response to recent data regulation requirements, machine unlearning (MU) has emerged as a critical process to remove the influence of specific examples from a given model.
-Although exact unlearning can be achieved through complete model retraining using the remaining dataset, the associated computational costs have driven the development of efficient, approximate unlearning techniques.
-Moving beyond data-centric MU approaches, our study introduces a novel model-based
-perspective: model sparsification via weight pruning, which is capable of reducing the gap between exact unlearning and approximate unlearning.
-We show in both theory and practice that model sparsity can boost the multi-criteria unlearning performance of an approximate unlearner, closing the approximation gap, while continuing to be efficient.
-This leads to a new MU paradigm, termed prune first, then unlearn, which infuses a sparse model prior into the unlearning process.
-Building on this insight, we also develop a sparsity-aware unlearning method that utilizes sparsity regularization to enhance the training process of approximate unlearning.
-Extensive experiments show that our proposals consistently benefit MU in various unlearning scenarios.
-A notable highlight is the 77% unlearning efficacy gain of fine-tuning (one of the simplest unlearning methods) when using sparsity-aware unlearning.
-Furthermore, we demonstrate the practical impact of our proposed MU methods in addressing other machine learning challenges, such as defending against backdoor attacks and enhancing transfer learning.
+Machine unlearning (MU) has become essential for complying with data regulations by eliminating the influence of specific data from models.
+Traditional exact unlearning methods, which involve retraining from scratch, are computationally expensive, prompting the exploration of efficient, approximate alternatives.
+Our research introduces a model-based approach—sparsity through weight pruning—that narrows the gap between exact and approximate unlearning.
+We present a new paradigm, "prune first, then unlearn," which integrates a sparsity model into unlearning, and a sparsity-aware technique that further refines approximate unlearning training.
+Our extensive experiments confirm the effectiveness of our methods, particularly a 77% increase in unlearning efficacy with fine-tuning, and their applicability in mitigating backdoor attacks and improving transfer learning.

 ---